18 Philly-Area CSAs Where You Can Get Farm-Fresh Produce

 Lancaster Farm Fresh

-What to Expect: CSAs from Lancaster Farm Fresh come in an array of options, including organic veggies, fruits, flower, herbs, bread, eggs, yogurt, and meat/chicken/cheese.
+What to Expect: CSAs from Lancaster Farm Fresh come in an array of options, including organic veggies, fruits, flower, herbs, bread, eggs, yogurt, meat, chicken, and cheese.
 You can see all the details here.

 Pick-up Location: There are a multitude of sites, use this location finder to find a pickup location near you.